sydrawat01/qrifi/README.md

 This boilerplate has a lot of features, some worth mentioning are:

+- Change the theme with the click of a button!
 - [TypeScript](https://www.typescriptlang.org/) support
 - React-Router and Redux Toolkit support
 - CSS Modules and SASS support